object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     produce new expressions, they don't change their inputs.
 This is an important design principle of symbolic mathematical software.
-The confusion that frequently results from modifying symbolic expressions in-place far outweighs any possible advantage of not creating new objects.
+The confusion that frequently results from modifying symbolic expressions in-place far outweighs any possible advantage of avoiding the creating of new objects.

 Differentiation as an expression visitor
 ----------------------------------------